caleb-harrison/SeatGeek-API/README.md

    ```
 3. **Command (⌘)-R:** Select your desired device simulator and run the application

-_**Note: If you would like to check out recommendation features, favorite an event and check "Simulator" -> "Debug" -> "Location" to change the location.**_

 ## Developer Notes

 This coding exercise brought me a lot of joy and I appreciate the challenge!
 I learned a few things along the way and drilled many skills deeper into my existing skillset.